waldirio/rho/doc/command_syntax_usage.rst

 SSH Key with a Passphrase
 -------------------------

-There are two ways to handle password-protected ssh keys.
-If a password-protected ssh key is specified and the key is not present in the ssh agent, then Rho will prompt the user for the key password each time it needs to use the key.
+There are two ways to handle ssh keys with passphrases.
+If a passphrase-protected ssh key is specified in an auth and the key is not present in the ssh agent, then Rho will prompt the user for the passphrase each time it needs to use the key.

 To avoid repetitive prompts, users can add their keys to the local ssh agent (as documented at